jhpyle/docassemble/_docs/helloworld.md

 have made further modifications and you have a new version you want to make available again, you can just click the "Install" button again.

-For serious deployments of interviews, [it is recommended] that you use separate "development" and "production" servers.
+For serious deployment of interviews, [it is recommended] that you use separate "development" and "production" servers.

 Another thing you can do from the "Packages" folder is click the